flaxsearch/BioSolr/sequence/README.md

   * Object getResult(String joinId) - this should return a particular result given the value of the join attribute

-  * Iterable<String> getJoinIds() - this should return the join attribute values for results of the external search
+  * Iterable<String> getJoinIds() - this should return an ordered (ascending) list of the join attribute values for results of the external search

 ### XJoinSearchComponent